 For this guide, we’ve looked at dozens of top-selling rain shower heads, and compared them based on function, price, durability, and user satisfaction.!
 We’ve selected a few high-quality options to make your shopping easier.
-They range in price from $25-$400, and span a range of sizes and finishes to suit your specific tastes.
+They come in a range of sizes and finishes to suit your specific tastes.

 Below, you’ll find our full reviews for each shower head.
 We’ve broken down the key features of each one, and summarized what buyers are saying about these models.

 Keep reading to check out our top three choices and find the right rain shower head for you![comparison_table product1=”kes-brushed-nickel” product2=”kohler-forte” product3=”hansgrohe-raindance-air”]

 Rain shower heads are designed to feel just like standing in a warm downpour.
 What makes them different?
 They use gravitational flow instead of a pressurized head.

 They’re essentially a rain-can design with a constant, even stream of warm water!
 They’re often flatter and wider in design than traditional shower heads, and are more elegant in appearance.